coder/coder/docs/templates/open-in-coder.md

      }
      ```

-     > Note: The `dir` attribute can be set to any of the following:
+     > Note: The `dir` attribute can be set in multiple ways, for example:
      >
      > - `~/coder`
      > - `/home/coder/coder`